M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 ## Setting up JACK
 ### General config
 - open up QJackCtl
-- go into settings
+- Adjust at least the following settings:
     - Tab 'Settings'
         - under parameter, beneath 'server prefix' make sure that 'name' is set to 'default' (without quotes) and choose 'alsa' as 'driver'
         - select your primary sound card/chip for 'interface'
         - check 'realtime' if you enabled realtime scheduling as instructed above
         - use the save button at the top
     -  Tab 'Options'
         - choose the previously created 'pulse-pre-jack-start.sh' script to be executed at startup
         - choose the previously created 'pulse-post-jack-start.sh' script to be executed after startup